w3f/polkadot-wiki/docs/maintain/maintain-index.md

 title: Network Maintainers
 sidebar_label: Network Maintainers
 description: Reference point for network maintenance guides.
-keywords: [index, reference, maintain]
+keywords: [maintain, validator, collator]
 slug: ../maintain-index
 ---

 import DocCardList from '@theme/DocCardList';

-Welcome to the network maintainers section of the Polkadot wiki.
+Welcome to the network maintainers section of the
+{{ polkadot: Polkadot wiki :polkadot }}{{ kusama: Kusama Guide :kusama }}.
 Here you will find information and guides to set up a node and run the network.

 <DocCardList />